s-gv/cookoo/README.md

 - MSPGCC (only if you want to re-compile)
 - Flash Programmer (TI Launchpad will do)
-- Flash Programmer Tool (TI Code Composer Studio / FET-Pro430)
+- Flash Programmer Tool (TI Code Composer Studio / FET-Pro430 / TI MSP430 Flasher)

 On Ubuntu 12.04, MSPGCC can be installed with `sudo apt-get install binutils-msp430 gcc-msp430 msp430-libc mspdebug`